Dimictic lake: Summer stratification

 During summer, the heat fluxes from the atmosphere to a lake warms the surface layers.
-This results in dimictic lakes have a strong thermal stratification, with a warm epilimnion separated from the cold hypolimnion by the metalimnion.
+This results in dimictic lakes having a strong thermal stratification, with a warm epilimnion separated from the cold hypolimnion by the metalimnion.
 Within the metalimnion there is a thermocline, usually defined as the region where temperature gradients exceed 1 °C/m.
 Due to the stable density gradient, mixing is inhibited within the thermocline, which reduces the vertical transport of dissolved oxygen.
 If a lake is eutrophic and has a high sediment oxygen demand, the hypolimnion in dimictic lakes can become hypoxic during summer stratification, as often seen in Lake Erie.

 During summer stratification, most lakes are observed to experience internal waves due to energy input from winds.
 If the lake is small (less than 5 km in length), then the period of the internal seiche is well predicted by the Merian formulae.
 Long period internal waves in larger lakes can be influenced by Coriolis forces (due to the Earth's rotation).
 This is expected to occur when the period of internal seiche becomes comparable to the local inertial period, which is 16.971 hours at a latitude of 45 °N (link to Coriolis utility).
 In large lakes (such a Lake Simcoe, Lake Geneva, Lake Michigan or Lake Ontario) the observed frequencies of internal seiches are dominated by Poincaré waves and Kelvin waves.